Neg00d/SMB-ARCADE-EDITION/README.md

 # SMB-ARCADE-EDITION
 Have you ever wondered what Super Mario Bros. would look like if the NES hadn't existed?
-Here's my own answer to that questiion!
+Here's my own answer to that question!

 NEW:
 + start with only one life